 Call Us Today to Schedule a Free Case Evaluation With a New London Car Accident Lawyer

 People who are injured by drunk or drugged drivers are typically entitled to compensation for their losses under Connecticut law.
 We are committed to helping injured victims move past their injuries—not just financially, but medically, emotionally, and psychologically as well.
-To set up an appointment to discuss your case with an attorney, call Polito & Associates today at (860) 447-3300 or contact us online.
+To set up an appointment to discuss your case with an attorney, call Polito & Harrington today at (860) 447-3300 or contact us online.